everynet/ran.routing.chirpstack.v3/README.md

 ## Known limitations

 These are the known limitations that are going to be fixed in the next versions of this software:
 - neither FSK, nor LR-FHSS modulations are supported
-- Class A devices only are supported by this middleware
-- no multicast groups or FOTA
-- unability to fetch ChirpStack devices by DevAddr creates some problems